Sarah Lukin

 Cook Inlet Region, Inc.

-Lukin is Alutiiq and hails from the village of Port Lions, a remote community on Kodiak Island.
-She is a shareholder of Koniag, Inc. and Afognak Native Corporation and an enrolled tribal member of the Native Village of Afognak and Native Village of Port Lions.
-She holds bachelor’s and master’s degrees from the University of Alaska and is a graduate of Alaska Pacific University’s Alaska Native Executive Leadership Program.
+Sarah is Alutiiq from Port Lions, a remote village on Kodiak Island.
+She is a shareholder of Koniag, Inc. and Afognak Native Corporation and an enrolled tribal member of the Native Villages of Afognak and Port Lions.